DHTMLX/docs-diagram/docs/api/data_collection/removeall_method.md

 ### Description

-@short: deletes all items from the diagram
+@short: Deletes all items from the diagram

 ### Usage